storpool/pve-storpool/docs/data.md

 - `pve-comment`: string: an optional comment describing e.g. an ISO image or a cloud root disk image.
   For the moment this string may not contain whitespace or dashes.
+- `pve-snap`: string: the name of the VM snapshot that this disk is part of, if any
+- `pve-snap-parent`: string: the volume that this disk represents in the VM snapshot, if any